majestyz3/vault-stack/README.md

 ## Usage

-1. Place the following entries in your `/etc/hosts` file.
+1. Place the following entries in your `/etc/hosts` file. - this can be done by running the script prework.sh . ./prework.sh

 ```
 127.0.0.1       traefik.mac.example.com whoami.mac.example.com